 Optimizely sets one holdback per campaign.
 So, no matter how many experiences and variations you add to a campaign, the holdback will stay the same.

 Here's how to change your holdback.

-How many variations can I add?
+How many variations can be added?

 There's currently no limit to the number of variations you can add for each audience in a Personalization campaign.